Zhong-Lab-UCSD/iMARGI-Docker/README.md

 *Tips:*

-- `-u 1043`: Run docker with your own UID of your Linux system (use `id` command to check your UID) to avoid file/dir permission problem.
+- `-u 1043`: Run docker with your own UID of your Linux system (use `id` command to check your own UID and replace `1043` with it) to avoid file/dir permission problem.

 - `-v ~/imargi_example:/imargi`: It mounts the `~/imargi_example` directory in your host machine to workspace of the running docker container.
 The path must be a full path.
 The example was ran on a Linux computer.
 If you ran it on a